 Theatre plays an indispensable role in not only entertainment, but developing conversation, strengthening emotional thinking, and simply connecting with others.
 Brendon Fox, Director of Cleveland Play House’s production of Ken Ludwig’s Baskerville: A Sherlock Holmes Mystery, has worked with many different regional theatres and understands its value on a fundamental level.

 “I think theatre is so important for all of us in our busy, stressful lives,” says Fox.
 “It gives us the opportunity to come together to laugh, to think, to create conversation, and to develop empathy.
 Great storytelling is necessary to us as human beings – as important as oxygen.
 It reminds us we are a community, and a strong one.”

-Nisi Sturgis, who appeared in Baskerville and has also performed On and Off-Broadway, feels the same way.
+Nisi Sturgis, who appeared at CPH in Into The Breeches!, Baskerville and In The Next Room has also performed On and Off-Broadway, feels the same way.

 “In a busy world filled with technology, we sometimes struggle to connect with others in ways that fill us up,” she says.
 “For me, theatre is one of those ways we can connect.
 It’s where we can commit ourselves to someone else’s experience and become part of it.
 It’s where we can struggle with hard truths and share successes and challenges – develop empathy – become better listeners.
 It’s where we can all be welcome.”